fortiWeb-fortiADC/fortiadc-kubernetes-controller/README.md

 ![FortiADC Kubernetes Controller Overview](https://github.com/fortiWeb-fortiADC/fortiadc-kubernetes-controller/blob/main/figures/fadc-k8s-controller-overview.png?raw=true)

 The FortiADC Kubernetes Controller manages both standard Kubernetes Ingress resources and Fortinet-defined VirtualServer custom resources.
 It enables you to control FortiADC configurations directly from within Kubernetes.
 The controller runs as a container within a pod deployed in your Kubernetes cluster.
-The list below outlines the major functionalities of the FortiADC Ingress Controller:
+The list below outlines the major functionalities of the FortiADC Kubernetes Controller:

- - To list and watch Ingress/custom resource related resources, such as Ingress, Fortinet-defined VirtualServer, Service, Node and Secret.
+ - To list and watch Ingress/Custom resource related resources, such as Ingress, Fortinet-defined VirtualServer, Service, Node, Pod and Secret.
  - To convert Ingress/Fortinet-defined VirtualServer related resources to FortiADC objects, such as virtual server, content routing, real server pool, and more.
  - To handle Add/Update/Delete events for watched Ingress/Fortinet-defined VirtualServer resources and automatically implement corresponding actions on FortiADC.